RubixML/Colors/README.md

 # Color Clusterer

 An *unsupervised* learning problem that involves clustering similar shades of 10 different base colors generated on the fly using Rubix [Generators](https://github.com/RubixML/RubixML#generators).
-The idea is to generate a training and testing set full of synthetic data that we'll later use to train and test a [Gaussian Mixture](https://github.com/RubixML/RubixML#gaussian-mixture) clusterer.
+The objective is to generate a training and testing set full of synthetic data that we'll later use to train and test a [Gaussian Mixture](https://github.com/RubixML/RubixML#gaussian-mixture) clusterer.
 In this tutorial, you'll learn the concepts of unsupervised clustering and synthetic data generation.

 - **Difficulty**: Easy
 - **Training time**: Short